Can Mice Get Your Cat Sick

 The simple truth?
 Mice shouldn’t be in your home in the first place.
 While your cat might be good at catching the occasional rogue mouse, fully solving the issue often requires professional intervention.

-Don’t rely solely on your pet to handle pest control—they’re not equipped for a full-scale infestation.
+Don’t rely solely on your pet to handle Spencer pest control; they’re not equipped for a full-scale infestation.
+Treatment can help you identify entry points and provide long-term solutions to keep rodents at bay.

 2. Keep Your Cat Indoors